Is my baby sensitive to oats?

 Empowering women to make choices for them selves and their babies.

 Rice/alternative plant milks are a handy vector for calcium and as a cooking ingredient but provide little in the way of protein and calories and other nutrients and for these reasons are not suitable for babies or toddlers as a dairy replacement.
+They are, however, useful as a food ingredient for example added to breakfast cereal, to make a white/bechamel sauce or in place of cow's milk in making cakes/muffins or pancakes.

 If you have Coeliac Disease: you should discuss with your specialist before including oats in your diet so a monitoring baseline and follow up can be put into place to determine that you can in fact tolerate oats, by checking physiological markers/villi impact rather than just relying on lack of symptoms.